Cadbury’s Chocolate Cheesecake!

 - Leave the chocolate to cool for a minute or two.

-- Add in the Double Cream, and whisk again till thick and combined well.
+- Add in the double cream, and whisk again until thick and combined well.

 - Try not to over whisk the mixture, keep an eye on it and stop the whisk frequently to check.